sorukumar/blog/_posts/2024-03-28-How-many-Nodes-&-How-many-Channels-Reconciliation-of-number.md

 This is a post to help develop an informed opinion on how many nodes and channels we have in the Lightning network.

 We'll look at Amboss, 1ml, Mempool, hashXP data, and then at the graph output from an LND node.
-The graph output has info on nodes and channels and  to develop and form an opinion on the # of nodes and # channels.
+The graph output has info on nodes and channels.

 ## 6-15K nodes and 50-60K channels